0xcert/framework/docs/api/ethereum.md

 ## Bitski front-end provider

 A [Bitski](https://www.bitski.com/) front-end provider is applied for in-browser use.
 The user will be prompted to create/log into his Bitski account when creating mutations.
 The provider automatically establishes a communication channel to Bitski which further performs communication with the Ethereum blockchain.
-To setup Bitski front-end provider you need to first create a [development account](https://developer.bitski.com/) on Bitski.
+To setup Bitski front-end provider, you first need to create a [development account](https://developer.bitski.com/) on Bitski, you will also need to host a call-back page like [this](https://github.com/BitskiCo/bitski-js/blob/develop/packages/browser/callback.html), and authorize its URL on previously created development account.

 ### BitskiProvider(options)